-Data management projects often aim to meet the needs of diverse user groups and have goals to expand the number and types of users.
+Often data management projects are designed to meet the needs of diverse user groups and expand the number and types of users.
 However, most of these projects lack a meaningful process to track total usage, user identity, user satisfaction, and user requests for added features and services.
-The ISRP recommends that this type of monitoring and evaluation of usage characteristics should become standard for database management projects in the Fish and Wildlife Program.
+The ISRP recommends that this type of monitoring and evaluation of usage should become standard for database management projects in the Program.